OVER & UNDER TIREDNESS: your sleep enemies!

-What is actually happening in your child's body is a hormone has built up called cortisol.
+What is actually happening in your child's body is a build up of the stress hormone, cortisol.
 An overload of this has a similar effect to adrenaline or caffeine.
-This is why older babies and toddlers who are overtired can suddenly seem so WIDE awake - it's like they've just had a shot of coffee right before bedtime.
-Cortisol also inhibits the production and release of another hormone - melatonin - which is the one we actually need in order to settle well and stay asleep.
+This is why older babies and toddlers who are overtired can seem so WIDE awake - it's like they've just had a shot of coffee right before bedtime!

 So, just like I did, you think...
-"I'll do EVERYTHING I can to avoid this horrifying situation" and you whisk your baby off to bed an hour or so after they woke from their last nap so they aren't staying awake too long and getting overtired.
-And then you spend 45 minutes trying to get them to go to sleep while they stare at you and smile!
+"I'll do EVERYTHING I can to avoid this horrifying situation"!
+You whisk your baby off to bed an hour or so after they woke from their last nap, so they aren't staying awake too long and getting overtired.
+You then spend 45 minutes trying to get them to go to sleep, while they stare at you and smile!
 Or worse, while they cry and resist your attempts to settle them.

 How to tell if your baby is undertired